ai4os/DEEPaaS/doc/source/user/v2-api.rst

 When the DEEPaaS API is spawned it will look for the ``deepaas.v2.model`` entrypoint namespace, loading and adding the names found into the API namespace.
-In order to define your entry points, your modulle should leverage setuptools and be ready to be installed in the system.
-Then, in order to define your entry points, you should add the following to your ``setup.cfg`` configuraton file:
+In order to define your entry points, your module should leverage setuptools and be ready to be installed in the system.
+Then, in order to define your entry points, you should add the following to your ``setup.cfg`` configuration file:

 .. code-block:: ini